osegbotonie/enterprise-m365-administration-lab/docs/12-ca-003-block-legacy-authentication.md

 ## 16. Final Principle

-> **Legacy authentication should be eliminated where possible because modern identity security controls cannot be consistently applied to authentication methods that do not support them.**
+> **Legacy authentication should be eliminated wherever possible because authentication methods that do not support modern security controls prevent the consistent application of stronger identity protections.**

-The organization should use a controlled process of:
+The organization should follow a controlled process:

 **Discover → Test → Remediate → Enforce → Monitor**

+The objective is to reduce the authentication attack surface while maintaining a controlled process for identifying and resolving legitimate business dependencies.